Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_data/data_types.md

 'a' - a [String](#string) is requested as [Integer](#integer), a new [defaultized] (with the type's default value: 0) [Integer](#integer) will be returned instead.

 # default_value2
-The same would happen in a packet like:
+The same would happen in a packet with numbers stored as a string:
 |[data_packet]{data:{a:{Type:"string",Value:"123"}}}|
 Despite that for a human the *text* "123" seems identical to the *number* 123, a data machine sees it very different.
 A text type [can't be converted] to a number type, thus it too returns a [defaultized Integer], or simply put: 0.